JeremyAnsel/xwa_TgSmush/TgSmush2/zip/readme.txt

 *** Requirements ***

 This dll requires:
-- Windows XP SP2 or superior
+- Windows 7 or superior

 *** Usage ***